lechnerc77/AzureFuncPurchaseOrderCheckDemo/README.md

 # Purchase Order Demo
 The basic intention of this code is described in the blog post [“A Serverless Extension Story – From ABAP to Azure”](https://blogs.sap.com/2019/12/09/a-serverless-extension-story-from-abap-to-azure/).
-This code is the fourth enhancement as described in the blog post ["A Serverless Extension Story II – Brining State to the Stateless"](https://blogs.sap.com/2019/12/09/a-serverless-extension-story-from-abap-to-azure/).
+This code is the fourth enhancement as described in the blog post ["A Serverless Extension Story II – Bringing State to the Stateless"](https://blogs.sap.com/2020/02/17/a-serverless-extension-story-ii-bringing-state-to-the-stateless/).
 It introduces a basic circuit breaker for the HTTP call making use of Durable Entities.

 ## Branch
 You are on the durablefuncV2CircuitBreaker branch.